CodeStix/kokos/CODESTYLE.md

 - Use `UPPER_SNAKE_CASE` for constant defines. `#define TEST_VALUE 100`
 - Don't use const variables, use defines.
-- Every function (excluding some utility functions) must start with a namespace.
+- Every function and type must start with its namespace.
 For example, every function that has something to do with console, should look like this:

     ```c
     int main() {